Excel-DNA/IntelliSense/README.md

   * Download and load the latest ExcelDna.IntelliSense.xll or ExcelDna.IntelliSense64.xll from the [Releases](https://github.com/Excel-DNA/IntelliSense/releases) page.
   * Either add a sheet with the IntelliSense function descriptions, or a separate xml file.

-See the [Getting Started](https://github.com/Excel-DNA/IntelliSense/wiki/Getting-Started) page for more detail.
+See the [Getting Started](https://github.com/Excel-DNA/IntelliSense/wiki/Getting-Started) and [Usage Instructions](https://github.com/Excel-DNA/IntelliSense/wiki/Usage-Instructions) pages for more detail.

 Future direction
 ----------------

-Once a basic implementation is working, there is scope for quite a lot of enhancement.
+There is scope for further enhancement.
 For example, we could add support for:

   * enum lists and other parameter selection and validation
   * links to forms or hyperlinks to help
   * enhanced argument selection controls, like a date selector
+  * Automatic registration of VBA help info with the 'Insert Function' dialog

 Support and participation
 -------------------------